-Since the late 1990s with the development of HAARP (highly active anti-retroviral therapy) today HIV is considered a severely chronic condition that is pretty well manageable.
+Since the late 1990s with the development of HAARP (highly active anti-retroviral therapy), today HIV is considered a severe chronic condition that is pretty well managed.
 People who start HAARP early can anticipate living another 30 or 50 years and some well into old age.
-This creates a significant health concern as many of these people who are HIV develop other chronic illnesses like heart disease, kidney disease, or cognitive impairments tens of years ahead of their counter parts without HIV.
+This creates a significant health concern as many of these people who are HIV develop other chronic illnesses like heart disease, kidney disease, or cognitive impairments tens of years ahead of their counterparts without HIV.

-The NIA (National Institute of Aging) supports research for the better understanding of the needs of people with HIV, who are older and meeting those needs.
-This includes the basic studies that compare the changes on all levels (the cellular, organ, system, and individual systems).
+The NIA (National Institute on Aging) supports research for the better understanding of the needs of people with HIV, who are older and meeting those needs.
+This includes the basic studies that compare the changes in all levels (the cellular, organ, system, and individual systems).
 Researchers believe that these studies may not only help HIV treatment but the treatment of other diseases that related to age.

 A Concern That Is Growing

-The CDC advises that those people who are over 50 years old and living with HIV has grown rapidly.
-Those diagnosed with HIV age 50 and above were 32.7% in 2009 as opposed to 17% in 2001, this was due to HAART.
+The CDC advises that those people who are over 50 years old and living with HIV have grown rapidly.
+Those diagnosed with HIV age 50 and above was 32.7% in 2009 as opposed to 17% in 2001, this was due to HAART.
 Along with HAART, the Administration of Community Living about 17% of new cases of HIV is among people who are older.

 HIV And Cognitive Aging

 Treatments for HIV can have a profound effect on the mind.
 Dementia related to Aids, which was once very common, is now much lower.
 Researchers conclude that 50% of patients with HIV have an HIV HAND (associated neurocognitive disease).